Clause 17.14: special leave

 17.14.1 Jury Service

-(ii) A permanent or long-term temporary employee who, during any period when required to be on duty, attends a court in answer to a jury summons shall, upon return to duty after discharge from jury service, furnish to the Secretary a certificate of attendance issued by the Sheriff or by the Registrar of the court giving particulars of attendances by the employee during any such period and the details of any payment or payments made to the employee under section 72 of the Jury Act 1977 in respect of any such period.
+(ii) A permanent or long-term temporary employee who, during any period when required to be on duty, attends a court in answer to a jury summons must, upon return to duty after discharge from jury service, furnish to the Secretary a certificate of attendance issued by the Sheriff or by the Registrar of the court giving particulars of attendances by the employee during any such period and the details of any payment or payments made to the employee under section 72 of the Jury Act 1977 in respect of any such period.

-(iii) When a certificate of attendance on jury service is received in respect of any period during which a permanent or long-term temporary employee was required to be on duty, the Secretary shall grant, in respect of any such period for which the employee has been paid out-of-pocket expenses only, special leave on full pay.
-In any other case, the Secretary shall grant, at the sole election of the employee, available recreation leave on full pay or leave without pay.
+(iii) When a certificate of attendance on jury service is received in respect of any period during which a permanent or long-term temporary employee was required to be on duty, the Secretary must grant, in respect of any such period for which the employee has been paid out-of-pocket expenses only, special leave on full pay.
+In any other case, the Secretary must grant, at the sole election of the employee, available recreation leave on full pay or leave without pay.

 17.14.2 Witness at Court - Official Capacity